benja0x40/Barbouille/README.md

 Barbouille (alpha)
 ================================================================================

-This R package is under development...
+This R package is under development.

 ### Author